wangxiaoyunanne/docs/source/hive_scaling.html.md

 | Scan Statistics (wedge checks) | (d + a x log(d))E/p + 2V + V/p | 12aE/p + 8V bytes | \~ (d + a x log(d)) : 12a | Okay | |
 | Scan Statistics (intersection) | Vdd + V/p | 8V bytes | dd : 8 | Perfect | |

-## Sparse Fused Lasso (GTF)
+### Sparse Fused Lasso (GTF)

 The sparse fused lasso iteration is mainly a max-flow (MF), plus some per-vertex calculation to update the capacities in the graph.
-The reference and most non-parallel implementations of MF are argumenting path based; but finding the argumenting path and subsequent residual updates are both serial.
-The push-relabel algorithm is more parallelable, and used by Gunrock's MF implementation.
-Each time the push operation updates the flow on an edge, it also needs to update the flow on the reverse edge; but the reverse edge may be host by another GPU, and that creates a large amount of inter-GPU traffic.
-The pseudo code for one iteration of MF with inter-GPU communication is following:
+The reference and most non-parallel implementations of MF are augmenting-path-based; but finding the argumenting path and subsequent residual updates are both serial.
+The push-relabel algorithm is more parallelizable, and used by Gunrock's MF implementation.
+Each time the push operation updates the flow on an edge, it also needs to update the flow on the reverse edge; but the reverse edge may be hosted by another GPU, and that creates a large amount of inter-GPU traffic.
+The pseudocode for one iteration of MF with inter-GPU communication is:

 ```
 // Push phase
 For each local vertex v: